-Although it’s not the lightest of all running shoes, the Alphabounce Beyond is definitely fashionable as it is comfortable giving the runner an enjoyable experience with its quick rebound on each stride.
+Although it’s not the lightest of all running shoes, the Alphabounce Beyond is definitely fashionable.
+It is comfortable, giving the runner an enjoyable experience with its quick rebound on each stride.
 There were no complaints about pain in the foot, knee, and back.
 And the support was always present until the end of each run.

 But if you are new to running, you have to make sure not to go beyond your limit because the Bounce energy-returning technology in this shoe will always encourage you to run forward with its fast rebound features.

-The Alphabounce Beyond won’t provide a lot of arch support which is just perfect for the neutral runner and for those who supinate.
-So if you have issues with fallen arches or severe overpronation, you should stay away from the Alphabounce Beyond because you need a dependable arch support for stability.
+The Alphabounce Beyond won’t provide a lot of arch support perfect for the neutral runner.
+So if you have issues with fallen arches or severe overpronation, you should stay away from the Alphabounce Beyond because you need dependable arch support for stability.